 - Carl Zeiss Optical Company, Oberkochen Germany

-- 2003: Research Volunteer, Vancouver Holocaust Education Centre.
-Activity includes:
+Research Volunteer and German-English Translator, Vancouver Holocaust Education Centre.

 - SSHRC Post-Doctoral Research Fellowship